The State of the Molecular Gas in Post-Starburst Galaxies: Results

 The dense molecular gas to total molecular gas fraction, traced by the \lhco/\lpco ratio, is proportional to the fraction of the molecular gas reservoir in the denser states probed by HCO$^+$.
 In several cases, the post-starburst galaxies show evidence that the \lhcn luminosity is enhanced relative to the \lhco, similar to many AGN and ULIRGs (see further discussion in \S\ref{sec:densegasstate}), so we consider \lhco here as a more accurate tracer of the dense gas mass.
 Most (5/6) of the post-starburst galaxies have low (\lhco/\lpco $<0.04$) fractions, except for R02, which is the youngest post-starburst galaxy in our ALMA-targeted sample.
 This may indicate a rapid ($<<100$ Myr) decline in the dense gas fraction at the start of the starburst, but a larger sample will be required to determine whether this trend is significant, as it is driven by the observations for a single galaxy.
-If we instead consider the dense gas to stellar mass fraction, using an $\alpha_{HCO^+}=10$ \unitxco, this rapid decline is not observed.
+If we instead consider the dense gas to stellar mass fraction, using an $\alpha_{HCO^+}=10$ \unitxco, \ \footnote{The conversion factor $\alpha_{dense} = M_{dense}/L_{dense}$ will scale as $\alpha_{dense} \approx 2.1 \frac{\sqrt{\langle n \rangle}}{T_b}$, where $n$ is the density of H$_2$ molecules and $T_b$ the brightness temperature \citep{Papadopoulos2007}. \citet{Gao2004a} use this argument to estimate the conversion factor for HCN given the expected conditions, resulting in a value of $\alpha_{HCN}=10$ \unitxco.
+The dense gas luminosity to mass conversion factor should be similar for both HCO$^+$ and HCN (1--0), as they trace similar gas conditions, so we use this same conversion factor for HCO$^+$.
+The result shown in Figure \ref{fig:age} will only be affected by differences in $\alpha_{dense}$ if there is significant variation from source to source. } this rapid decline is not observed.
 These differing trends may be caused by scatter in the CO-traced gas fraction amongst the sample.
 Observations of a larger sample will be required to determine whether the dense molecular gas has a rapid early decline similar to that seen in the sSFR, or a slower decline throughout the post-starburst phase more like the evolution seen in the CO-traced gas.